george-kan/georgekan/content/blog/2021-12-08-the-law-of-large-numbers/index.markdown

 We can model these trials as n random variables:
 $$ X_1, X_2, ..., X_n $$

 These variables are identically distributed (so all follow the same distribution) and they are independent (knowledge about the outcome of one of them does not provide any information about the others).
-More trials means higher `n`.
+More trials means higher `n` (larger sample size).

 <span style="color:purple"> Average of the results </span>